BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 This request should add a hummingbird to the connection (names) list.
-If the provided HB name does not appear on the master list of encountered hummingbirds, and this its Bluetooth id cannot be determined, simply ignore this get request.
+If the provided HB name does not appear on the master list of encountered hummingbirds, and its Bluetooth id cannot be determined, simply ignore this get request.

 #### Disconnect from a device